Record $1.8 trln of Asia bonds maturing this year to drive refinancing surge

 But stubbornly high coronavirus cases in some countries, like Indonesia, may temper demand for Asian bonds.

-Also, uncertainty over China Huarong Asset Management's (2799.HK) future is still roiling bond markets.
+Also, uncertainty over China Huarong Asset Management’s future is still roiling bond markets.

 “Out of the major players in Asia, I am seeing an uptick in distressed situations in Indonesia,” said Sophie Lyall, counsel at law firm Ashurst.